-We invite you to apply to any term (Fall, Spring, or Summer).
+We invite you to apply to any term (Fall or Spring).
 Early applications are strongly encouraged.
 Please see the application deadline section for program-specific information.

 Please review the general information and requirements detailed below prior to submitting your application.

 - A Completed Application Form: You may submit your application form online.